 - Using the data collected to analyse and understand the problems

-- identifying potential actions, decidiing on which to undertake, and planning a course of action
+- identifying potential actions, deciding on which to undertake, and planning a course of action

 - undertaking the actions

-- There is no common term known to me, but evaluation is a good term
+- There is no standard term known to me, but evaluation is a good term

 The traditional medical process used in almost all healthcare uses the same process; it is universal.
-Within the biomedical model process, the terms usually used are:
+Within the biomedical model process, the words usually used are: